As Duterte embraces China, Japan's Abe set to roll out warm welcome

 On Wednesday, Abe will sign an agreement to supply two new patrol boats to the Philippines, the sources said, adding to the vessels and aircraft Japan has already provided to help keep tabs on activity in the South China Sea.

-Duterte and his entourage will then meet leaders from companies including Toyota Motor Corp (7203.T) and Mitsubishi Motors (7211.T) to seek further investments in the Philippines.
+Duterte and his entourage will then meet leaders from companies including Toyota Motor Corp and Mitsubishi Motors to seek further investments in the Philippines.